-- \ Start with a logical plan

-- \ Push selections/projections down as much as possible

-- Why?

-- Why not?

-- \ Join smaller relations first, and avoid cross product

-- Why?

-- Why not?

-- Convert the transformed logical plan to a physical plan (by choosing appropriate physical operators)
+- Start with a logical plan - Push selections/projections down as much as possible - Why?
+Reduce the size of intermediate results - Why not?
+May be expensive; maybe joins filter better - ❖ Join smaller relations first, and avoid cross product - Why?
+Reduce the size of intermediate results - Why not?
+Size depends on join selectivity too - Convert the transformed logical plan to a physical plan (by choosing appropriate physical operators)